marcusyoung/otpr/README.md

 #> [1] "OK"
 #>
 #> $distance
-#> [1] 16235.36
+#> [1] 16235.37
 ```

 ### Time between two points

-To get the trip duration in seconds between an origin and destination
+To get the trip duration in minutes between an origin and destination
 use `otp_get_times()`.
 You can specify the required mode: TRANSIT (all
 available transit modes), BUS, RAIL, CAR, BICYCLE, and WALK are valid.
 All the public transit modes automatically allow WALK.
 There is also the